balena-io/docs/pages/reference/OS/meta-balena.md

 Repositories used to build balenaOS host Operating System (OS) are typically named `balena-<board-family>`.
 For example, consider [balena-raspberrypi]({{ $links.githubOS }}/balena-raspberrypi) which is used for building the OS for [Raspberryi Pi](https://raspberrypi.org), or [balena-intel]({{ $links.githubOS }}/balena-intel) repository which can be used to build a balena image for the Intel NUC boards.

-Contributing support for a new board consist of creating a a Yocto package that includes:
+Contributing support for a new board consist of creating a Yocto package that includes:

 * general hardware support for the specific board,
 * the balenaOS-specific software features,